Hopkins invests in developing global perspectives so students can be engaged citizens wherever they are.

 I’m a BME undergraduate, minoring in the history of science medicine and technology.
 Passionate about cancer research, I aspire to contribute to finding effective healthcare solutions during my time at Hopkins.
 At Hopkins, I’m a part of the HSC and ISAH and my hobbies include yoga and meditation as well as cycling, trekking, and basically anything else outdoors!
 I’m also a huge foodie, often craving delicious homemade Indian food!

-You are a citizen of another country (and not a U.S. permanent resident, eligible non-citizen, or have DACA or undocumented status) and attend secondary school in the U.S.
+You are a citizen of another country (and not a U.S. permanent resident, eligible noncitizen, or have DACA or undocumented status) and attend secondary school in the U.S.

-Applying to Hopkins
+Applying to Hopkins for Undergraduate Admission

 The course of study typically takes four years but sometimes more or less, depending on your individual curriculum and credit you might receive for high school course work.